Gallstones and alcohol abuse are the main causes of acute pancreatitis.

 Organ failure can occur in acute pancreatitis because damage to the pancreas may permit activated enzymes and toxins such as cytokines Cytokines One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more to enter the bloodstream and cause low blood pressure and damage to other organs such as the lungs and kidneys.
 This damage can cause some people who have acute pancreatitis to develop failure of other organs, including the kidneys, lungs, or heart, and this failure can lead to death.

 Characteristic abdominal pain leads a doctor to suspect acute pancreatitis, especially in a person who has gallbladder disease or who drinks a lot of alcohol.
-During the examination, a doctor often notes that the abdomen is tender and the abdominal wall muscles may be rigid.
+During the examination, a doctor often notes that the abdomen is tender and the abdominal wall muscles occasionally are rigid.
 When listening to the abdomen with a stethoscope, a doctor may hear few or no bowel (intestinal) sounds.

 No single blood test proves the diagnosis of acute pancreatitis, but certain tests suggest it.
 Blood levels of two enzymes produced by the pancreas—amylase and lipase—usually increase on the first day of the illness but return to normal in 3 to 7 days.
 If the person has had other flare-ups (bouts or attacks) of pancreatitis, however, the levels of these enzymes may not increase significantly, because so much of the pancreas may have been destroyed that too few cells are left to release the enzymes.